February is National Heart Health Month

 Know the Symptoms

-During a heart attack, flow of blood to the heart is blocked and the heart cannot get oxygen, which will cause the heart muscle to quickly die.
+During a heart attack, the flow of blood to the heart is blocked, and the heart cannot get oxygen, which will cause the heart muscle to quickly die.
 The most typical symptom of a heart attack is chest pain or discomfort.

 Women, however, are more likely to exhibit symptoms of pain in their back, shoulders, jaw, nausea, vomiting, or shortness of breath.
 Other symptoms may include a pressure or squeezing feeling, or heartburn and indigestion.